 Since Knowledge is but Sorrow’s spy,

 From “Morning” (more commonly known simply as “Song”; first stanza):

 Till she can dress her beauty at your eyes.

-290/298 Knowledge is but sorrow’s spy…: this paragraph consists entirely of quotations from the poems and songs of Sir William Davenant; see note at 284 where the first and last quotations are identified:
+290/298 Knowledge is but sorrow’s spy…: this paragraph consists entirely of quotations from the poems and songs of Sir William Davenant or D’Avenant; see note at 284 where the first and last quotations are identified:

-From a song (sung by Viola) from The Law Against Lovers (1673), an adaptation of Shakespeare’s Much Ado About Nothing and Measure for Measure:
+From “Wake all the Dead!
+What ho!
+What ho!” (or “Viola’s Song” from The Law Against Lovers (1673), an adaptation of Shakespeare’s Much Ado About Nothing and Measure for Measure):